Dash-Industry-Forum/Guidelines-Security/80-Misc.inc.md

 1. Defining an expiration time on the license.
 1. Changing the [=content key=] to one that is not yet available to DASH clients, thereby triggering [[#CPS-activation-workflow|DRM system activation]] for the new [=content key=].

-Not every [=DRM system=] supports real-time license expiration, some widely used implementations only check license validity at activation time.
+Not every [=DRM system=] supports real-time license expiration - some widely used implementations only check license validity at activation time.
 Therefore the latter option is a more universally applicable method to force re-evaluation of access rights.
 As changing the [=content key=] is only possible on DASH period boundaries as the initialisation segment is updated, live DASH presentations SHOULD create a new period in which content is encrypted with new [=content keys=] to force re-evaluation of user's access rights.

 Note: Changing the [=content keys=] does not increase the cryptographic security of content protection.
 The term *periodic re-authorization* is therefore used here instead of *key rotation*, to maintain focus on the goal and not the mechanism.